 Figure 2.
 Murder with impunity, San Bernardino, CA Homicides 2012 to 2017.

-To have a better understand of the efficacy of SSM marketing for LEA, I developed Programmatic Investigations and the Digital Canvass and teamed up with the San Bernardino Police Department’s (SBPD) Homicide Unit in Southern California for a case study (Hopkins).
+To have a better understanding of the efficacy of SMM marketing for LEA, I developed Programmatic Investigations and the Digital Canvass and teamed up with the San Bernardino Police Department’s (SBPD) Homicide Unit in Southern California for a case study (Hopkins).
 According to authors Rich, Mellnick, Kelly, and

 Figure 3.
 Murder with Impunity, San Bernardino, CA Homicides 2012 to 2017.
 Source: Source: Rich, Steven; Mellnik, Kelly and Lowery

 Lowery in their article, Murder with Impunity, “from 2012 to 2017, 38 percent of the 275 homicides in San Bernardino resulted in an arrest” (Figures 2 and 3).
 Through a coordinated effort with the department to help increase their solvability rate, we created three Digital Canvass case videos that included a crime scene walk-through with detectives, interviews with family members, and a call to action for members of the community to submit tips if they have information (Figure 4).
 Through the SBPD’s Facebook page and a Crime Alert Network Facebook page created for the case study (see table 1); these videos were delivered to areas of the community detectives felt would most likely generate a tip, including a one-mile radius around the crime scenes, in addition to other neighboring communities.